 For many, myself included, the story of Job is inspirational.
-His story is a reminder that faith in God, especially during difficult times is so important.
+His story is a reminder that having faith in God, especially during difficult times, is so important.
 Remembering that God is always there, no matter what, should be a constant reminder to each of us.

 What Matters Most

 I mention Job’s story for many reasons.
 But most importantly, to stress the fact that God loves us.
 He will never let us down.
 Because He is a God of love, He desires for us to spend eternity with Him.
 We are here for a very short time (on God’s timeline) and what we do with our lives should ultimately give Him glory.
 BUT…. we have a choice to make.